geoff-va/trackpipe/README.md

 # trackpipe
 This project is an image processing pipeline that allows you to create reusable transformations and compose them into individual windows to see intermediate output.
+You can also run a single set of transforms on multiple images simultaneously.

 This project is based on the work done by Bob Kerner, [here](https://github.gatech.edu/bkerner3/trackbar), so kudos to Bob!